Lizzie Mae SmithNatural Medicine - Holistic Health Practitioner

 I practice and teach yoga and meditation, I began studying with my yoga teacher back in 2011 and see her every year to deepen my learning.
 I love painting, writing, and being creative.
 I am also a fully qualified holistic massage practitioner with a great curiosity about how the physical body interacts with the emotional and spiritual bodies.

 I love being out in nature and sometimes do walking in nature/homeopathy/healing sessions in the beautiful countryside just outside Glastonbury as well as holding sessions in my peaceful clinic in Wells.
-I am in the first year of a training in Norse Shamanism which is tapping into my Scandinavian roots.
+I have completed the first year of a training in Norse Shamanism which is tapping into my Scandinavian roots.
 I am involved in a cutting edge project in Northern Portugal creating a nature and health sanctuary and a rewilding zone (www.valedaslobas.com.)
-I am interested in all aspects of health and wellbeing, including food and nutrition and although all of those things make me sound busy, I am most interested in how to rest well, stay balanced and do less.
+I write a bi monthly column for the wonderful Juno magazine (www.junomagazine.com), I am interested in all aspects of health and wellbeing, including food and nutrition and although all of those things make me sound busy, I am most interested in how to rest well, stay balanced and do less.
 It is possible.

 I am a mother and grandmother, becoming “Granny” has been the most wonderful thing, a complete joy in my life.
 I believe life gives us gifts and challenges and they are one and the same, my life and practice are dedicated to transforming wounds into gifts.
 I look forward to hearing your story and supporting your transformation.